 What is spinal degeneration?

-Spinal degeneration is a condition characterised by gradual wear and tear to the discs, joints and bones of the spine that typically occurs in older patients.
+Spinal degeneration is a condition characterised by gradual wear and tear to the discs, facet joints and bones of the spine that typically occurs in older patients.

 Causes of spinal degeneration

-Signs and symptoms of spinal degeneration
+Symptoms of spinal degeneration

 Diagnosis of spinal degeneration